TioSeuss/jesus_site/wp-content/plugins/image-hover-effects-ultimate/readme.txt

 + [Help and Support ](https://wordpress.org/support/plugin/image-hover-effects-ultimate#new-post "Help and Support")

 Consider the comfort of developers we’ve lunched an advanced pure CSS3 based Image hover effect plugin named Image Hover Effect Ultimate.
 A non-coding person can easily develop his/her own site by using our plugin.
 We designer our image hover plugin very handy for all users.
 Everybody can add a beautiful image with amazing hover style to their web page by using our plugin.
-Image hover effect ultimate WordPress plugin is fully responsive hover effect plugin with Visual Composer built into it.
+Image hover effect ultimate Wordpress plugin is fully responsive hover effect plugin with Visual Composer built into it.
 With this plugin a developer can easily add 60+ amazing image hover effects/caption hover (with pro version) without any scripting at all.
 Bring your images to live with some beautiful animation and transition hover effects with this awesome plugin.
 Image hover effect on your website it’s really attractive and very important part of your page.
 If you are looking for fast, easy caption hovers effect with simple and very beautiful, highly customizable design here is it.
 Caption hover where even newbie in WordPress will be able to create your first image effect with slide show and a carousel in a few minutes.
 And at the same time WordPress professional developers can get advanced tools and freedom of creativity.
 Just download this Image Hover Effect Ultimate plugin and you’ll not look for any other Hover Effect anymore!

 =Advantages of the Plugin=